BLT-blueskytech/Tests-Jan-2025/README.md

 * Send along with your latest CV and your expected salary.

 ## Front-end
 Left and right chat window/box.
 Left sends message to right, vice versa.
 When one sends message, the other  window flashes.
 Keep all messages so even when we close the tab and reopen it, old messages are there.
-Use nodejs and nextjs with only necessary libraries..
+Use nodejs and nextjs with only necessary libraries.
 Use a websocket implementation.

 ## Back-end
 Build a Python app that scrapes all types of Pokemon into local database, and make them available to view using API, use jsonapi standards.